lacrypta/nomad-old/nip05-identity.md

 ## 1. Motivation

-Te purpose of this NIP is to provide means for users to establish their identity against one or more [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) aliases.
+The purpose of this NIP is to provide means for users to establish their identity against one or more [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) aliases.

 ## 2. Short Description